 The District maintains its records in accordance with the Uniform School Accounting System prescribed by the Ohio Department of Education.
 Examination of the District's records is conducted on an annual basis by the Auditor of State (Ohio) ("AOS") or an Independent Public Accounting firm ("IPA") if so assigned by the AOS.
 The AOS is currently working with the District.
-The most recent examination of the District's records by the AOS covered the period ending June 30, 2021.
-The examination of the District's records for the period ending June 30, 2022 is currently underway.
+The most recent examination of the District's records by the AOS covered the period ending June 30, 2022.
+The examination of the District's records for the period ending June 30, 2023 will be starting soon.